A client portal allows lawyers to securely share information online with their clients. This includes documents

 “We’ve integrated it into our system such that when case-related mail gets opened and scanned, clients get all of their mail instantly [through the client portal],” explains Patrick. “[T]hey can get any legal information they’re curious about, seamlessly, instantly, 24/7.”

 Clients love it.
-“In the two years we’ve been doing this, no one’s complained that they didn’t like getting their information instantly or that they didn’t like Clio Connect,” Patrick says.
+“In the two years we’ve been doing this, no one’s complained that they didn’t like getting their information instantly,” Patrick says.

 Key takeaways on client portals

 A client portal can make your law firm more efficient, and can keep your clients happier too.

 As the business of law moves towards being a buyer’s market, and the market demands more client-centered services, the importance of good client service will only grow.